beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 ## Project structure

 Let's take a closer look at the boilerplate Begin added to your project.
-Without all the standard Node and Git project files (like `package.json` and `.gitignore`) it should look something like this:
+Without all the standard Node and Git project files (like `package.json` and `.gitignore`) your project should look something like this:

 ```bash
 .